 Who Am I?

-I am a Ph.D. student in theoretical neuroscience at Yale University, where I explore how neural systems give rise to complex behavior.
+I am a Ph.D. student in physics working in theoretical neuroscience at Yale University, where I seek to understand cognition through population cortical dynamics.

 Background